uiuxarghya/ogiaas/README.md

 1. Click the fork button at the top right of GitHub
 2. Clone the repo to your local machine with `git clone URL_OF_FORKED_REPO_HERE`
-3. Change directory with `cd og-image`
+3. Change directory with `cd ogiaas`
-4. Make changes by swapping out images, changing colors, etc (see [contributing](https://github.com/vercel/og-image/blob/main/CONTRIBUTING.md) for more info)
+4. Make changes by swapping out images, changing colors, etc (see [contributing](https://github.com/uiuxarghya/ogiaas/blob/main/CONTRIBUTING.md) for more info)
 5. Remove all configuration inside `vercel.json` besides `rewrites`
 6. Run locally with `vercel dev` and visit [localhost:3000](http://localhost:3000) (if nothing happens, run `npm install -g vercel`)
 7. Deploy to the cloud by running `vercel` and you'll get a unique URL
 8. Setup [GitHub](https://vercel.com/github) to auto-deploy on push